Amkor (AMKR)

 Operating through a largely Asian facility footprint, Amkor Technologies (NASDAQ:AMKR) provides outsourced packaging and testing for semiconductors.

 Amkor’s quality doesn’t meet our bar.
-There are more appealing investments to be made.
+We believe there are better opportunities elsewhere.

 Why There Are Better Opportunities Than Amkor